-Stockholders who have the same mailing address and last name may have received a notice that your household will receive only one proxy statement.
+Stockholders who have the same mailing address and last name may have received a notice that your household will receive only one Notice.
 This practice, commonly referred to as "householding," is designed to reduce the volume of duplicate information and reduce printing and postage costs.
-A single proxy statement will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
-Once you have received notice, from us or from your bank, broker or other registered holder, that it will be householding communications to your address, householding will continue until you are notified otherwise or until you revoke your consent.
+A single Notice will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
+Once you have received notice, from the Company or from your bank, broker or other registered holder, that it will be householding communications to your address, householding will continue until you are notified otherwise or until you revoke your consent.
 A number of banks, brokers and other registered holders with account holders who are our stockholders household our proxy materials.
-If you hold your shares in street name, and no longer wish to participate in householding and would prefer to receive a separate proxy statement in the future, or currently receive multiple copies of the proxy materials and would like to request householding, please notify your bank, broker or other registered holder.
-If you are a holder of record, and no longer wish to participate in householding, please notify your bank, broker or other registered holder.
-If you are a holder of record, and no longer wish to participate in householding, please notify your bank, broker or other registered holder.
-If you are a holder of record, and no longer wish to participate in householding, please notify us in writing at 3140 N. Caden Court, Suite 1, Flagstaff, AZ 86004, or by telephone at (928) 779-4143.
-Any stockholder residing at a shared address to which a single copy of the proxy materials was delivered who wishes to receive a separate copy of our proxy statement may obtain a copy by written request addressed to 3140 N. Caden Court, Suite 1, Flagstaff, AZ 86004, attention: Secretary.
-We will deliver a separate copy of our proxy statement to any stockholder who so requests in writing prompt
+If you hold your shares in street name, and no longer wish to participate in householding and would prefer to receive separate proxy materials in the future, or currently receive multiple copies of the proxy materials and would like to request householding, please notify your bank, broker or other registered holder.
+If you are a holder of record, and no longer wish to participate in householding and would prefer to receive separate proxy materials in the future, or currently receive multiple copies of the proxy materials and would like to request householding, please notify us in writing at SenesTech, Inc., 23460 N. 19th Avenue, Suite 110, Phoenix, AZ 85027, Attention: Secretary, or by telephone at (928) 779-4143.
+Any stockholder residing at a shared address to which a single copy of the proxy materials was delivered who wishes to receive a separate copy of our proxy statement to any stockholder who so requests in writing promptly following our receipt of such request.